zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

 provided in each of the example directories.

-Note that you must modify the php.ini files in each demo directory to match your PHP installation and ensure that the Ice extension is loaded properly.
+Note that you must modify the php.ini files in each demo directory to match your PHP installation and ensure that the Ice extension for PHP is loaded properly.

 Using IcePHP with Apache
 ------------------------

-The binary distribution of PHP5 for Windows includes loadable modules for Apache 1, Apache 2.0, and Apache 2.2.
-The Ice extension can be used with all Apache versions.
+The binary distribution of PHP for Windows includes loadable modules for Apache 1, Apache 2.0, and Apache 2.2.
+The Ice extension for PHP can be used with all Apache versions.

-The PHP documentation describes how to configure the Apache servers for PHP5, and the PHP installer may have already performed the necessary steps.
+The PHP documentation describes how to configure the Apache servers for PHP, and the PHP installer may have already performed the necessary steps.
 We provide instructions below for configuring PHP to use the Ice extension.
 These instructions make several assumptions:

-  * Apache is already configured to load PHP
+  * Apache 2.2 is installed and configured to load PHP
-  * PHP is installed in C:\PHP5
+  * PHP is installed in C:\Program Files\PHP
   * Ice is installed in C:\Ice

-If you have chosen different directories, you will need to make the appropriate changes as you follow the instructions.
+If you have a different installation, you will need to make the appropriate changes as you follow the instructions.

 1) With Apache running, verify that PHP has been loaded successfully